fraserxu/rails-es6-demo/Readme.md

 Both of these two solution support well with legacy code base since it keep the existing code runnig and let people to choose what code they prefer.

-For long term consideration(better seperate with front-end code and back-end code), the latter might be more like the modern approach, which embrace us to a better way for front-end engineering(single page for example).
+For long term consideration(better seperate with front-end code and back-end code), the latter might be more like the modern approach, which embrace us to a better way for front-end engineering(single page app for example).

+If you got any idea or quesion, just send an issue here.